 Clinical Nutrition Rotation — 520 practice hours (13 weeks)

-The clinical nutrition rotation allows dietetic interns the opportunity to work with clinical dietitians who provide care for patients and at all levels of nutrition risk.
+The clinical nutrition rotation allows dietetic interns the opportunity to work with clinical dietitians who provide care for patients in a variety of settings and at all levels of nutrition risk.
 The final two weeks of the inpatient rotation will be reserved for the clinical staff relief experience which will allow the intern to function as an entry-level dietitian and perform the normal daily workload and tasks of a dietitian in that setting.
-The intern will work closely with his/her preceptor and participate in nutritional screening, assessment, education and implementation of nutrition care process in acute and long-term care clinical facilities.
+The intern will work closely with his/her preceptor and participate in nutritional screening, assessment, education and implementation of nutrition care process care plans in acute inpatient and long-term care clinical facilities.
 The interns will also work with outpatient dietitians to provide nutrition education, counseling, and other interventions in health promotion/disease prevention for patients/clients needing medical nutrition therapy for common conditions.